tciprague/qrInfo/temp.md

 - For security reasons after check out it is not allowed to use the hostel's communal spaces
 - Ask at reception for fun activities - pubcrawl, tours(etc if we will have some more partner deals)
 - Please keep your key card safe, for lost key cards we charge 100kc
-- No SMOKING in the rooms, we have beautiful terrace for that (open till 22:00?)

 ## Good to know:
 ### Czech laws :